kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 In <https://github.com/pmeenan/http3-prioritization-proposal>, Patrick Meenan advocates for representing the priorities using a tuple of urgency and concurrency.

+The motivation for defining an alternative to HTTP/2 priorities is drawn from discussion within the broad HTTP community.
+Special thanks to Roberto Peon, Martin Thomson and Netflix for text that was incorporated explicitly in this document.

 Many thanks to Robin Marx, Patrick Meenan and Ian Swett for their feedback.